input-output-hk/adrestia/Development-Process.md

 ## Recovery Week

 - Sprinters can't run all the time.
-During sprints, we often accumulate technical debts (e.g. `TODO` or `FIXME`).
+During sprint weeks, we often accumulate technical debts (e.g. `TODO` or `FIXME`).
 - During recovery weeks, the team has a dedicated moment to tackle some of the technical debts.
 This includes:
     - Reviewing and extending code documentation
     - Refactoring some potentially entangled parts of the code
     - Re-organizing modules and folder achitecture
     - Fix small `TODOs` or `FIXMEs`, or, turn them into U/S
     - Identify areas of the source code which needs improvement
-- Recovery weeks happen instead of a sprint, and start with a retrospective meeting about the last 3 sprints.
+- Recovery weeks happen instead of a sprint, and start with a retrospective meeting about the last 3 weeks/sprints.

 ## Coding